quaddama9e/dji-technical-stuff/davinci-manual-flash-firmware-in-gl300-rc.md

 In case you'll be be flashing bootloader, you will need Serial Flasher Host Program from Texas Instruments.
 Original releases of this tool are at [Arago Project Releases](http://arago-project.org/files/releases/).
-They were linked to it at, now defuc,
+They were linked to it at, now defunc,
 [DaVinci GIT Linux Kernel Releases page](https://web.archive.org/web/20100525171208/http://processors.wiki.ti.com/index.php/DaVinci_GIT_Linux_Kernel_Releases).
 The latest release which still supports the DM36x line is `davinci-psp_03.01.01.39`.
 Inside, there is `board-utils-davinci.tar.gz`